 The City's Deputy Fire Marshal is the certified Virginia Fire Official, Virginia Fire Inspector, Virginia Fire Investigator and a Law Enforcement Officer.
 Other employees within the department hold certifications as fire investigators, and they assist the department if the primary investigator is unavailable.

 The Inspections/Investigation Division conducts the inspection of businesses on a routine basis to promote public safety and the prevention of fires.
 Fire prevention codes deal with precautions against fire, open burning, maintenance of fire suppression systems, and even storage of hazardous materials.

 All schools are required to have yearly fire inspections.
 The Fire Marshal’s Office generally performs two inspections annually, along with routine checks throughout the school year.
 The State also requires all day cares to be inspected and have fire drills preformed once a month.
-The Fire Marshals’ Office conduct these inspections and review the fire drill reports to make that every day care is in compliance and safe.
+The Fire Marshals’ Office conduct these inspections and review the fire drill reports to make sure that every day care is in compliance and safe.